WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/One Day I Know That You Will Be There One day Ill Focus On The Future Maybe One Day Oh Baby Isnt Life So Fucking Inconsistent.md

 When I Got To The Venue It Was Like Two Hours Early But The Line Still Stretched Down The Entire Road And Around The Corner So I Joined The Line To Save A Space Which Was Definitely The Best Move
 It Looked Like The Line Wrapped Around The Whole Block And I Was **Not** Standing At The Back Of That :)
-We Saw So Many Cool Gay [[Skull/Concentrated Brain/Random Facts/People/People\|People]] With Pride Flags And L'manburgh Flags (I Guess Those Are The Same Thing Now That I Think About It) But [[Explicitly Showcased/Me/Me\|Me]] And Dan Signed The L'manburgh Flag Which Was Cool
+We Saw So Many Cool Gay [[Skull/Concentrated Brain/Random Facts/People/People\|People]] With Pride Flags And L'manburgh Flags (I Guess Those Are The Same Thing Now That I Think About It) But [[Me\|Me]] And Dan Signed The L'manburgh Flag Which Was Cool
 We Also Saw One Or Two Juggalos!
-I Couldnt Tell If It Was The Same Person Walking Past [[Explicitly Showcased/Me/Me\|Me]] Twice (In The Same Direcrtion) Or If It Was Two Different [[Skull/Concentrated Brain/Random Facts/People/People\|People]] With Similar Outfits And Makeup
+I Couldnt Tell If It Was The Same Person Walking Past [[Me\|Me]] Twice (In The Same Direcrtion) Or If It Was Two Different [[Skull/Concentrated Brain/Random Facts/People/People\|People]] With Similar Outfits And Makeup
 Either Way I Didnt See Them Again That Night
 And A Couple [[Skull/Concentrated Brain/Random Facts/People/People\|People]] Loved "My" Hello Kitty Hoodie